JohnBetaCode/JohnBetaCode/Management_Notes.md

 * How to Manage the Brain Drain?
 * Geeting Back from Vacations
 * 7 Tips that Will Transform Your Book Reading Experience Forever
+* Caution!
+Your team is returning demotivated
+* Productive Managers in the Age of Artificial Intelligence
+* The Crossroads for Developers: To Stop Coding and Become a Manager?

 <br />